crasride/Dev-Resources-Management/README.md

 crasride@ubuntu:~/$ git clone https://github.com/crasride/Dev-Resources-Management.git
 ```

-3) Assuming you have your Python setup, run the following commands (if you're on Windows, you can use py or py -3 instead of python to start Python):
+3) Assuming you have your Python setup, run the following commands (if you're on Windows, you can use py or py-3 instead of python to start Python):

 ```
 crasride@ubuntu:~/$ pip3 install -r requirements.txt